michelcrypt4d4mus/pdfalyzer/README.md

 If you're looking for one of these things this may be the tool for you.

-All internal PDF objects are guaranteed to be shown in the tree.
-An exception will be raised if there's any issue placing a node while parsing or if, at the end of parsing, there are any nodes not reachable from the root of the tree.
+An exception will be raised if there's any issue placing a node while parsing or if there are any nodes not reachable from the root of the tree at the end of parsing.

+All internal PDF objects are guaranteed to exist in the tree except:
+1. `/ObjStm` (object stream) objects which will be unrolled into the set of objects in the stream
+2. `/XRef` Cross-reference stream objects which hold the same references as the `/Trailer` Warnings will be printed in both situations.

 ### What It Don't Do
 This tool is mostly about examining a PDF's logical structure and assisting with the discovery of malicious content.
 As such it doesn't have much to offer as far as extracting text from PDFs, rendering PDFs[^1], writing new PDFs, or many of the more conventional things one might do with a portable document.